Hawke's Bay wine region: Gimblett Gravels

 The Gimblett Gravels is an area of approximately 800 ha defined by the extent of a particular local soil stratum known as the Omahu Gravels.
-It is one of the few geographical indications in the world defined by a soil type rather than the usual geographical, municipal or political boundaries.
+It is one of the few wine regions in the world defined by a soil type rather than the usual geographical, municipal or political boundaries.
 The designation is controlled as a registered trademark owned by the Gimblett Gravels Winegrowers Association, available only to its members.
 Membership is open to any producer that can show their vineyards are on the Gimblett Gravels soil (and thus by definition within the Gimblett Gravels area), and membership then allows the use of the label designation on any wines sourced (minimum 95%) from these vineyards.
 There are no other grape growing or winemaking regulations.
 Notable producers are Te Awa, Villa Maria, Trinity Hill, Newton Forrest Estate, Craggy Range, Esk Valley, Church Road, Sacred Hill, and CJ Pask.

 Bridge Pa Triangle

 Also known as the Ngatarawa Triangle, the Bridge Pa Triangle wine district is approximately 2100 ha traced by three roads: Ngatarawa Road, State Highway 50 and Maraekakaho Road.
 The area adjoins the Gimblett Gravels to the north, and contains the old riverbed of the nearby Ngaruroro River before it changed course after an earthquake in the 1860s.
-The soils include free draining alluvial gravels and shallow clay-loam soils over Taupo pumice tephras.
+The soils include free draining alluvial gravels and shallow clay-loam soils over Lake Taupō pumice tephras.
 Vineyards were first established in the area in 1981 by Alwyn Corban and Garry Glazebrook, who founded Ngatarawa Wines.
 Their successes attracted others to the area, and the Bridge Pa Triangle Wine District organisation was eventually incorporated in 2015.
 Membership allows producers to use the Bridge Pa Triangle logo and branding on the label as long as the wine has a minimum of 85% of the grapes sourced from the area.
 There are no other grape or wine-production regulations.
 Notable wineries in the area include Alpha Domus, Sileni Estates, Red Metal and Ash Ridge.
 Several other producers make single vineyard wines from their plantings in the Bridge Pa Triangle area, most notably the award-winning Syrah from Te Mata Estate's "Bullnose" vineyard.